Favorite Outtakes

 Live at the BBC

+There is nothing as breathtaking as listening to the Beatles play live in a studio, without the screaming audience drowning them out.
 The BBC recorded the Beatles live in the studio, and released its recordings in a 3-disc set called Live at the BBC.
-Highlights include:

 • “I Got a Woman” — This was a Ray Charles hit in 1955 that was also covered by Elvis Presley, and one of John Lennon’s favorites.
 Ray Charles combined gospel and blues to make one of the first “soul” records at the height of American music’s Rhythm & Blues period.
 This was recorded live at the BBC Paris Theatre on July 16, 1963.